KolyaIvankov/deeplearning4j/docs/samediff/templates/dl4j-integration.md

 [`SameDiff` layer definition code on GitHub](https://github.com/eclipse/deeplearning4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/samediff/dl4j/layers/MinimalSameDiffDense.java)
 [`SameDiff` layer usage code on GitHub](https://github.com/eclipse/deeplearning4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/samediff/dl4j/Ex1BasicSameDiffLayerExample.java)

-We start by showing how to create a simple dense layer and then build it into a standard DL4J network.
+We start by showing how to make a simple dense layer and then build it into a standard DL4J network.

 ### Creating layer class
-First, we create our layer as separate class.
-This class will be called `MinimalSameDiffDense`, and it will extend the abstract class `SameDiffLayer`
+We make our layer as a separate class.
+We name it `MinimalSameDiffDense` here, and it will extend the abstract class `SameDiffLayer`
 ```java
 public class MinimalSameDiffDense extends SameDiffLayer
 ```
-We shall have four fields in this class; three premanent ones - number of inputs, number of outputs and activation:
+The class will have three fields that we shall serilize - number of inputs, number of outputs and activation:
 ```java
 private int nIn;
 private int nOut;
 private Activation activation;
 ```
-as well as a weight initialization scheme
+as well as a weight initialization scheme, that needs not be serialized:
 ```java
 private WeightInit weightInit;
 ```